If you love Kansas City

 - Amenities per capita

-Want to see how the rest of the suburbs we ranked measured up?
-Take a look at the table below:
+To see how the rest of the suburbs we ranked measured up, check out the table below:

 Like This Post?
 You’ll Definitely Love These: